makyquiz/riquez-portfolio/README.md

-# Mark Justin Riquez - Portoflio
+# Mark Justin Riquez - Portfolio

 ## About Me
 I am a BSEMC Student specializing in Game Development, mainly Unity, and a little bit of Unreal Engine 5.